Selling and advertising veterinary medicines

 - veterinary medicines that are exempt from registration subject to veterinary control.

-Veterinary operating instructions guidelines [PDF, 231 KB]
+Guidance on authorising vets' operating instructions [PDF, 231 KB]

 For both restricted and unrestricted vet medicines, you must meet the conditions of registration – these are listed in the ACVM product register.